koodikulma-fi/data-signals/README.md

 - `ContextAPI` extends `SignalDataBoy` and accordingly allows to listen to data and signals in various named contexts.

 The `ContextAPI` instance can also affect the syncing of `Context` refreshes - this is especially useful with the "delay" type of signals.
 - For example, consider a state based rendering app, where you first set some data in context to trigger rendering ("pre-delay"), but want to send a signal only once the whole rendering is completed ("delay").
+For example, the signal is meant for a component that was not there before state refresh.
-- The rendering hosts can simply use a connected contextAPI and override its `afterRefresh` method to await until rendering completed, making the "delay" be triggered only once the last of them completed.
+- To solve it, the rendering hosts can simply use a connected contextAPI and override its `afterRefresh` method to await until rendering completed, making the "delay" be triggered only once the last of them completed.
+(The components may also use contextAPI, but typically won't affect the syncing.)

----

-### Basics

 ---

 ### Selectors

 There are 4 data reusing helpers available:
 - `createDataTrigger` creates a function that can be called to trigger a callback when the reference data is changed from the last time.
     * First create a trigger: `const myTrigger = createDataTrigger((newMem, oldMem) => { ...do something... }))`.